Resources for Helping in an Emotional Crisis

 • Would you like my help to get connected to a counselor?

-• If a student does not accept a referral, try not to take it personally.
+• If the person in crisis does not accept a referral and it is not an emergency situation, try not to take it personally.
 Accepting help tends to be a process.
-One strategy is ask how you might support them going forward and check back in at another time.
+One strategy is to ask how you might support them going forward and check back in at another time.

 Reporting a Concern